 Cake pops and cupcakes are adorable and modern, but a classic baby shower brunch menu must include a traditional sheet cake for dessert.

 There is an endless array of baby shower themes that include elements of nature.
-Garden parties, spring or floral themes, bugs like ladybugs or bees, and animal themes all incorporate some form of nature.
-This menu includes foods and drinks in their purest form along with healthier dishes that are often seen as natural.
+Garden parties, spring, summer or floral themes, bugs like ladybugs or bees, and animal themes all incorporate some form of nature.
+This menu works particularly well served buffet-style and is appropriate for brunch or lunch.
+It includes foods and drinks in their purest form along with healthier dishes that are often seen as natural.
 Foods heavy in carbohydrates and sugars don't fit into this theme so bread and sweets should be avoided as much as possible.
 If you have organic foods or farm fresh ingredients available to you, they can enhance the natural theme of this menu.

 With a focus on healthy eating, small portions work great in this brunch menu.
 Offering a variety of foods that make snacking easy gives that grazing element to your natural menu.